madcodemonkey/PostgreSQL/VectorExample/Readme.md

    - Once deployed, Left-Click on "Keys and Endpoint"
    - Update the "OpenAI:Endpoint" with your endpoint (e.g., https://myNameFromStep1.openai.azure.com/)
    - Update the "OpenAI:Key" with Key1 or Key2
-3. Left-Click on "Model Deployments" and "Management Deployments" this will open Azure OpenAI Studio
+3. Left-Click on "Model Deployments" and then the "Management Deployments" button, which will open Azure OpenAI Studio
-4. Create a deployment using the "text-embedding-ada-002" model version 2 and give it a name and Left-click "Create" button
+4. Create a deployment using the "text-embedding-ada-002" model version 2 (current default) and give it a name and Left-click "Create" button
    - Extra credit given if you use the "Advanced Option" to NOT consume all the remaining tokens!
 5. Update appsettings.json (or override with secrets.json)
-   - Update the "OpenAI:DeploymentOrModelName" with then name you chose in step 4
+   - Update the "OpenAI:DeploymentOrModelName" with the name you used in step 4

 # Populate the Vector fields with embeddings
 1. Run the Example Web API project as your startup project.